usnistgov/oscal-xproc3/projects/oscal-from-pdf/readme.md

    - A richly formatted document
    - A control catalog
    - relation to ADP 6-22, other documents
+- XSLT, XProc and the XDM stack
+  - standards-based and open-source
+- Pipelining architecture
+  - working by steps for greater efficiency / SOC
+  - iterative development captures findings while codifying solutions
+  - Advantage of STS intermediate format
+    - Already externalized, declarative, consistent, complete
+    - Enables STS-based processing for free or nearly
+    - Interfaces with STS/JATS-based interchange frameworks
+  - Capabilities / Affordances of OSCAL expression
+    - Helps foreground 'operational regularities' i.e. semantics of the data
+    - Provides for more rigorous validation and alignment going forward
+      - Schematron or other query-based assertion set
+    - spin-offs, e.g. XSLT to produce tables and diagrams
+    - OSCAL applications - FM 6-22 oriented profiles or assessment reports?
+      - Posters, handheld 'field manuals' on mobile devices?

 Iterative process of analysis and implementation